 Registration is a two-part process.
-Registration is typically completed by the den or unit leader.
 Webelos Woods is for Webelos Scouts and their parent(s)/guardian(s); there is no program for siblings.

-Step 1: RSVP: The unit leader (or designee) from every pack and troop needs to RSVP by December roundtable to let the event staff if the unit is attending.
-Estimated numbers are provided to the council so the district can reserve the appropriate number of campsites and program areas for the event.
+Step 1: RSVP: The unit leader (or designee) from every pack and troop needs to RSVP by October 15, 2022, to let the event staff if the unit is attending for planning purposes.
+Estimated numbers are utilized by the council so the district can reserve the appropriate number of campsites and program areas for the event.

 Step 1: RSVP

 Step 2: Payment: This step is typically completed by the den or unit leader.
 Webelos Scouts can register as a den or with their host troop.
 Before registering, check with your unit leader.

 The registration fee is $15 per person.
 Pay by November 15, 2022, with a credit card or electronic check.
 There is no onsite registration.
 Update registration (instructions).
 Council refund policy.

 Notice!
 Please be advised that promotional videotaping/photography may be in progress at any time at an event.
 Your entrance constitutes your agreement that the council and district have the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).